Michel Foucault: University studies: 1946–1951

 Although studying various subjects, Foucault soon gravitated towards philosophy, reading not only Hegel and Marx but also Immanuel Kant, Edmund Husserl and most significantly, Martin Heidegger.
 He began reading the publications of philosopher Gaston Bachelard, taking a particular interest in his work exploring the history of science.
 He graduated from the ENS with a B.A. (licence) in Philosophy in 1948 and a Diplôme d'études supérieures (DES), roughly equivalent to an M.A. degree) in Philosophy in 1949.
 His DES thesis under the direction of Hyppolite was titled La Constitution d'un transcendental dans La Phénoménologie de l'esprit de Hegel (The Constitution of a Historical Transcendental in Hegel's Phenomenology of Spirit).

 In 1948, the philosopher Louis Althusser became a tutor at the ENS.
 A Marxist, he influenced both Foucault and a number of other students, encouraging them to join the French Communist Party.
 Foucault did so in 1950, but never became particularly active in its activities, and never adopted an orthodox Marxist viewpoint, rejecting core Marxist tenets such as class struggle.
-He soon became dissatisfied with the bigotry that he experienced within the party's ranks; he personally faced homophobia and was appalled by the anti-semitism exhibited during the 1952–53 "doctors' plot" in the Soviet Union.
+He soon became dissatisfied with the bigotry that he experienced within the party's ranks; he personally faced homophobia and was appalled by the antisemitism exhibited during the 1952–53 "doctors' plot" in the Soviet Union.
 He left the Communist Party in 1953, but remained Althusser's friend and defender for the rest of his life.
 Although failing at the first attempt in 1950, he passed his agrégation in philosophy on the second try, in 1951.
 Excused from national service on medical grounds, he decided to start a doctorate at the Fondation Thiers in 1951, focusing on the philosophy of psychology, but he relinquished it after only one year in 1952.